GoogleCloudPlatform/ops-agent/dev-docs/new-receivers.md

 - Logging side: Requires conversion from the Ops Agent receiver(s) to Fluent Bit tail input plugin configs and parser filter plugin configs (e.g. parse regex, multi line parsing etc. depending on the application)

+Tip: https://regex101.com/ is your friend in case you need to debug Regex expressions, and https://fluentular.herokuapp.com/ helps generate Fluent Bit config snippet.

 This also includes [unit tests](https://github.com/GoogleCloudPlatform/ops-agent/tree/master/confgenerator/testdata) for the config validation and conversion logic.